 In the neighborhood of Korean hip hop, Changstarr (Paul Chang) is the new kid on the block.
 He hails from Hanover, New Hampshire and came to Seoul, South Korea about a year ago to pursue his passion for music.

-But Changstarr has no problem finding and keeping his balance even when he’s being scouted by Yashxana, directing duo Yasha and Roxana of Pangean Vision, in the hot heat and fire beat filled streets of Los Angeles, California.
+Changstarr is also on the fence between two Korean hip hop record labels, Just Music and MKIT Rain.
+However, he has no problem finding and keeping his balance even when he’s being scouted by Yashxana, directing duo Yasha and Roxana of Pangean Vision, in the hot, “fire beat” filled streets of Los Angeles, California.

 I started listening to hip hop music when I was ten years old.
 I was living in Canada back then, and I would listen to Eminem’s “Without Me” over and over again.